News

 Google’s AI Progress

-Google was initially behind in the AI race despite years of using and showcasing AI.
-However, after ChatGPT's debut, Google had to quickly launch Bard.
-Now, the renamed chatbot, Gemini, is keeping pace with or surpassing ChatGPT in many areas.
-At Google I/O 2025, Google announced Gemini 2.5 Flash and other features like generative AI video, upgrading from Veo 2 to Veo 3, and Flow, a video editor for generative AI video.
-It's challenging to keep up with all of Google's I/O announcements.
+Despite initially trailing in the AI race, Google has rapidly accelerated its AI development since the debut of ChatGPT.
+The launch of Bard, now rebranded as Gemini, has allowed Google to match or surpass ChatGPT in many areas.
+At Google I/O 2025, the company introduced Gemini 2.5 Flash, along with other cutting-edge features like generative AI video, upgrading from Veo 2 to Veo 3, and Flow, a video editor for generative AI video.

 Apple’s Challenges